Dung24-6/Dung24-6/README.md

 _**True friendship is a plant of slow growth, and must undergo and withstand the shocks of adversity, before it is entitled to the appellation.**_

 George Washington

+_**We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light.**_

+Ralph Waldo Emerson